sakanjo/laravel-flashy/README.md

 Do you like this project?
 Support it by donating

 ## Maintainers
-Larvel flashy is developed and maintained by [Salah Kanjo](https://github.com/sakanjo)
+Laravel flashy is developed and maintained by [Salah Kanjo](https://github.com/sakanjo)

 ## License